iuliaL/labsexplained/README.md

 4. Configure environment variables:
 - Copy `.env.example` to `.env` in both frontend and backend directories
-- Fill in your API keys and configuration
+- Fill in your API keys and configuration:
+  - OpenAI API key
+  - OCR.space API key (get a free one at [ocr.space](https://ocr.space/ocrapi))
+  - FHIR server URL
+  - PostgreSQL connection details for FHIR server

 5. Start the development servers:
 ```bash